Christine Todd Whitman

-Early life and family background
+Early life, family, and education

-Whitman was born Christine Temple Todd in New York City, the daughter of Eleanor Prentice Todd (née Schley) and businessman Webster B. Todd.
-Her parents were involved in Republican politics, and both the Todds and the Schleys were wealthy and prominent New Jersey political families.
-Her mother's family were among the first New Yorkers to move to what became Far Hills, New Jersey, which became a popular suburb for wealthy, moderate Republicans.
-Her maternal grandfather, Reeve Schley, was a member of Wolf's Head Society at Yale and the vice president of Chase Bank.
-He was also a longtime president of the Russian-American Chamber of Commerce.
+Christine Todd Whitman was born Christine Temple Todd in New York City on September 26, 1946.
+Her mother was Eleanor Prentice Todd (née Schley) and her father businessman Webster B. Todd.
+Both the Todds and the Schleys were wealthy and prominent New Jersey political families.
+The Schleys were among the first New Yorkers to move to the area that later became Far Hills, New Jersey, which became a popular suburb for wealthy, moderate Republicans.
+Webster B. Todd amassed a fortune as a building contractor on projects including Rockefeller Center and Radio City Music Hall.
+He used his wealth to donate to Republican politicians, becoming an advisor to Dwight D. Eisenhower and chairing the New Jersey Republican State Committee twice.
+Eleanor Prentice Todd served as a Republican national committeewoman, led the New Jersey Federation of Republican Women, and served as vice chair of the Republican National Committee.
+Eleanor Prentice Todd's political activity caused a newspaper to speculate that she could be a viable candidate for governor, although she never chose to run for office.

-Christine's father amassed a fortune from working as a building contractor on projects including Rockefeller Center and Radio City Music Hall.
-Webster used his wealth to donate to Republican politicians, and became an advisor to Dwight D. Eisenhower.
-Her mother Eleanor served as a Republican national committeewoman and led the New Jersey Federation of Republican Women.
+Christine Todd grew up on her family's farm, Pontefract, in Oldwick, New Jersey.
+She had three older siblings, including brothers Webster and Danny.
+At the age of nine, she attended the 1956 Republican National Convention and met President Eisenhower.
+As a child, Todd attended Far Hills Country Day School before being sent to boarding school at Foxcroft in Virginia.
+Todd disliked being so far away from home and after a year, she transferred to the Chapin School in Manhattan, allowing her to return home on the weekends.

-Christine grew up on her family's farm, Pontefract, in Oldwick, New Jersey.
-On the farm, Christine grew up riding horses and fishing.
-She has three older siblings including her brothers, Webster and Danny.
-Her parents were politically active, taking Christine to her first political convention in 1956 for the renomination of Dwight D. Eisenhower.
-Her mother's political activity caused a newspaper to speculate that she could be a viable candidate for governor, although Eleanor never chose to run for office.
-As a child she attended Far Hills Country Day School before being sent to boarding school at Foxcroft in Virginia.
-Christine disliked being so far away from home and after a year transferred to the Chapin School in Manhattan, allowing her to return home on the weekends.
-After graduating from Wheaton College in 1968, earning a bachelor of arts degree in government, she worked for Nelson Rockefeller's presidential campaign.
+After graduating from Wheaton College in 1968 with a Bachelor of Arts degree in government, Todd worked for Nelson Rockefeller's presidential campaign.